ljn9888/656a2/README.md

 ## Editor used in java
 The project was coded in Intellij IDEA.
 ### For the sender
-The Server artifacts requires sender.java, ACKReceiver.java to build
+The Server artifacts requires sender.java, ACKReceiver.java and packet.java to build
 ### For the receiver
 The Client artifacts requires receiver.java to build
 ### For the emulator
-The Client artifacts requires network_emulator.py to build
+The Client artifacts requires network_emulator.py and packet.java to build

 Tested on ubuntu1804-002 (sender), ubuntu1804-004 (receiver), ubuntu1804-008 (emulator)